Even As We Speak formed in late 1985 in Inner City Sydney (Australia) as a three piece comprising Matt Love, Scott Leishman and Neil Johnson.

 The Blue Suburban Skies/Bizarre Love Triangle single contained a stripped-back three-chord cover version of the New Order song from the previous year.
 The single arrived in the UK as an import on the tail of the C86 movement and attracted great interest.

-Matt Love and Mary Wyver relocated to Britain during 1988, recording the Goes So Slow EP and greatly impressing legendary radio DJ John Peel.
+Matt Love and Mary Wyver relocated to Britain in 1988, recording the Goes So Slow EP and greatly impressing legendary radio DJ John Peel.

 Vocals, bass, guitar